-(B) Equity and fixed-income programs include assets managed by LSV in which fees are based on performance only.
-The ending value of these assets as of March 31, 2022 was \$2.3 billion.
+(B) Equity and fixed-income programs include \$2.0 billion of assets managed by LSV in which fees are based solely on performance and are not calculated as an asset-based fee (as of March 31, 2023).

-(C) Equity and fixed-income programs include \$7.4 billion of assets invested in various asset allocation funds at March 31, 2022.
+(C) Equity and fixed-income programs include \$6.3 billion of assets invested in various asset allocation funds at March 31, 2023.

-(D) In addition to the numbers presented, SEI also administers an additional \$13.3 billion in Funds of Funds assets (as of March 31, 2022) on which SEI does not earn an administration fee.
+(D) In addition to the assets presented, SEI also administers an additional \$12.1 billion in Funds of Funds assets on which SEI does not earn an administration fee (as of March 31, 2023).